zencart/documentation/content/user/troubleshooting/blank_page.md

 Then search this FAQ area for your error message and/or see the "Dealing with Error Messages" section, later in this article.

 **NOTE:** When errors start occurring, the number of log files in this folder can grow very quickly.
-You can purge them by using the Debug Log File Purge option from your Admin->Tools->Store Manager screen.
+You can purge them by using the Debug Log File Purge option from your Admin > Tools > Store Manager screen.

 You will of course want to review the contents of those files first so you can address the problems they're recording.